Hathor875/SiFiBi-simple-file-binder-in-python/README.md

 ## 🌟 Features

-- **Automatic Organization**: SiFiBi monitors your directory and sorts files based on their extensions.
 - **Custom Configuration**: Define your file types and target directories using a JSON configuration file.
 - **Size Threshold**: Specify a maximum file size for processing to ensure larger files are left untouched.